Inveniem/kustomize-storage-config-transformer/README.md

                 suffix: ~
 ```

-This should produce the following deployment manifest:
+This would produce the following deployment manifest:
 ```yaml
 apiVersion: v1
 kind: PersistentVolume